w3c/wai-curricula/content/content-author/structure.md

 * group content using paragraphs, lists, and other structures
 * collaborate with designers and developers to:
   * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
-  * ensure meaningful content sequences irrespective of screen sizes, user configurations, and assistive technologies in use
+  * ensure meaningful content sequences for different screen sizes, user configurations, and assistive technologies in use
-* explain requirements for authoring tools to produce appropriate markup for headings, paragraphs, lists, and other content structures:
+* identify requirements for authoring tools to produce appropriate markup for headings, paragraphs, lists, and other content structures
 * identify related requirements for developers and designers to ensure:
-  * visual and non-visual perception of content structures , including headings, paragraphs, lists, quotes, and others
+  * visual and non-visual perception of content structures, including headings, paragraphs, lists, quotes, and others
   * adequate content grouping and spacing to communicate semantic structures visually

 {% include excol.html type="all" %}